FahimFBA/CUDA-WSL2-Ubuntu/README.md

 ## Step 10: PyTorch

 For installing the PyTorch, go to the [official website of PyTorch](https://pytorch.org/get-started/locally/).
 Then make sure to select the relevant sections.
-After that, it will provide you a command.
+After that, it will provide you with a command.
 You have to use the command in your Ubuntu terminal. <br>

 For me, the selections were: